Marine outfall: Controversies

 In the 1960s the city of Sydney decided to build ocean sewage outfalls to discharge partially treated sewage 2–4 km offshore at a cost of US$300 million.
 In the late 1980s, however, the government promised to upgrade the coastal treatment plants so that sewage would be treated to at least secondary treatment standards before discharge into the ocean.

+Despite these promises, as of 2024, Sydney's major outfalls at Bondi and Malabar were still providing only primary treatment before discharge.
+In October 2024, the problems with this approach became evident when thousands of tennis ball-sized "grime balls" washed ashore on Sydney beaches, forcing their closure.
+Scientific analysis revealed these spheres contained a mixture of cooking oil, soap scum, fecal matter, and various contaminants.
+An investigation by New South Wales environmental authorities determined that Sydney Water's aging sewerage network and its ocean outfalls were the likely source, with the debris matching samples from the treatment facilities that discharge sewage effluent offshore after only primary treatment.
+This incident demonstrated how fats, oils, and greases in wastewater systems can agglomerate into pollution that impacts coastal areas despite offshore discharge, renewing calls for the long-promised secondary treatment upgrades.

 The submarine outfall in Cartagena, Colombia was financed with a loan by the World Bank.
 It was subsequently challenged by residents claiming that the wastewater caused damage to the marine environment and to fisheries.
 The case was taken up by the World Bank's Inspection Panel, which contracted two independent three-dimensional modeling efforts in 2006.
 Both "confirmed that the 2.85km long submarine outfall (was) adequate."

 For disposal into the ocean, environmental treaty requirements have to met.
 As international treaties often manage water over countries' borders, wastewater disposal is easier in bodies of water found entirely under the jurisdiction of one country.